 Early/middle college students are eligible for consideration of CMU’s freshmen scholarships.
 Scholarships are based on high school GPA and test score(s).

-Early/Middle College students, like any first-year students, are required to live on-campus in one of CMU’s residence halls.
+Early/Middle College students, like any first-year students, are required to live on-campus in one of CMU’s residence halls their first two years.